-You can run DevPartner Studio from a DOS command line, using bc.exe or bc.com.
+You can run DevPartner error detection from a DOS command line, using bc.exe or bc.com.

-- Note: For legacy support of the 7.x versions, DevPartner error detection allows you to continue using bc7.com in your script files. - bc.exe starts the UI for DevPartner Studio standalone. - bc.com is a small console program that spawns bc.exe and waits for it to complete.
+- Note: For legacy support of the 7.x versions, DevPartner error detection allows you to continue using bc7.com in your script files. - bc.exe starts the UI for DevPartner error detection standalone. - bc.com is a small console program that spawns bc.exe and waits for it to complete.

 The difference between bc.exe and bc.com is important for batch scripts.
-Invoking bc.exe directly starts DevPartner Studio and continues on to the next command without waiting for bc.exe to complete.
+Invoking bc.exe directly starts DevPartner error detection and continues on to the next command without waiting for bc.exe to complete.
 If the next step in the script is to check for a result, it will not be available.